swstanford/HRP203Assignment4/README.md

+# HRP 203 Assignment 4
-## A Quarto Manuscript Template
+## A Quarto Manuscript

-This is a template repo for generating a manuscript from Quarto that accompanies the tutorial at: [Quarto Manuscripts: RStudio](https://quarto.org/docs/manuscripts/authoring/rstudio.html)
+This is the repository for HRP 203 Assignment #4.
+It contains the following files: 1. raw data (cohort simulated data from Assignment #2) 2.